stlin256/VLM_Live/README.md

     ```bash
     python realtime_vlm_app_llamacpp_translate.py
     ```
+- **To run the mobile-optimized version**:
+    1.  **Generate SSL Certificate**: To access your phone's camera, the server must run over HTTPS.
+Generate a self-signed certificate by running this command once in your project directory:
+        ```bash
+        openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365 -subj "/CN=localhost"
+        ```
+    2.  **Run the server**:
+        ```bash
+        python mobile_vlm_app.py
+        ```
+    3.  **Access on your phone**: The terminal will show an `https://` link.
+Connect your phone to the same Wi-Fi network as your computer and navigate to that URL (e.g., `https://192.168.1.10:5000`).
+    4.  **Trust the Certificate**: Your phone's browser will show a security warning.
+This is expected.
+Click "Advanced" -> "Proceed to [your IP] (unsafe)" to continue.
+This step is necessary and safe in a local development environment.

 After starting, the terminal will display the access link.
-Navigate to `http://127.0.0.1:5000` to view the application.
+For desktop versions, navigate to `http://127.0.0.1:5000` to view the application.

 ---